Shell Creek Road meadows, California

 This area is not a part of the barren arid grassland of nearby Carrizo Plain or lush forest of Los Padres National Forest.
 Undulating hills with occasional groups of trees and gallery forests along Shell Creek form a lively landscape.
 Further, towards the north, the valley becomes arider and devoid of trees – but still is rich with spring wildflowers.

 In spring, in late February – April Shell Creek Road becomes an important destination for wildflower enthusiasts and especially – for photographers.
-Diverse scenery and diversity of plants provide plenty of excellent views.
+The diverse scenery and the diversity of plants provide plenty of excellent views.

-Floral display for most time is excellent, although there are less impressive years such as 2009.
-But even in 2009 Shell Creek Road still was well worth coming.
+Floral display for the most time is excellent, although there are less impressive years such as 2009.
+But even in 2009 Shell Creek still was well worth coming.

-In and Around San Luis Obispo takes the reader on a quick tour of the Central Coast, providing behind-the-scenes glimpses into this region s many locations, sight and attractions.
-Author Barbara Wolcott acts as tour guide providing historical facts about the area s many jewels.
+In and Around San Luis Obispo takes the reader on a quick tour of the Central Coast, providing behind-the-scenes glimpses into this region’s many locations, sights and attractions.
+Author Barbara Wolcott acts as a tour guide providing historical facts about the area’s many jewels.